April 11, 2026

 Data freshnessSnapshot (nightly or on-demand sync)Live - fetched at query time

-Best forLarge historical corpora, archived contentActive documents, structured APIs, live data
+Best forLarge historical archives, older contentActive documents, structured APIs, live data

 Semantic searchYes - finds conceptually related contentDepends on the tool’s API capabilities